How To Create a PTO Policy in 8 Steps

 There are many questions to answer when creating a PTO policy.
 From deciding on when your PTO will reset to tracking PTO, address the following information in your plan.

-- Viewing PTO: How can employees easily see and track their PTO?
-Some state and local laws require sick leave balances to be shown on pay stubs or permit it to be shown.
+• Viewing PTO: How can employees easily see and track their PTO?
+Some state and local laws require sick leave balances to be shown on pay stubs or permit them to be shown.
 Patriot Software explains that the following locations require specific sick leave information on pay stubs: Arizona, California, NYC, and Seattle.

 4. Determine Employee Eligibility